Germany's CureVac files suit against vaccine rival BioNTech

 CureVac last year reported disappointing results from late-stage testing of its own COVID-19 shot.
 The company said it was seeking “fair compensation” from BioNTech for the alleged infringement, but it didn’t cite an amount.

-CureVac said it would not pursue a court injunction or “intend to take legal action that impedes the production, sale or distribution” by BioNTech and partner Pfizer of their successful Comirnaty vaccine.
+CureVac said it would not pursue a court injunction and doesn’t “intend to take legal action that impedes the production, sale or distribution” by BioNTech and partner Pfizer of their successful Comirnaty vaccine.

 Both CureVac and BioNTech have worked to develop the messenger RNA technology employed in their respective vaccines and potentially for other uses.